ancientmc/AncientCoderPack/README.md

-This currently works, mostly.
-There's a decompiler bug that only occurs some of the time which interrupts the decompilation process, so some work still needs to be done.

-**What is the Retro Coder Pack?**
+**What is the Ancient Coder Pack?**

-The Retro Coder Pack (RCP) aims to create a buildable gradle that allows users to view decompile source code from older Minecraft versions.
+The Ancient Coder Pack (ACP) aims to create a buildable gradle that allows users to view decompile source code from older Minecraft versions.
 Currently, the only version being worked on is Alpha 1.2.6.
 It is inspired by the Mod Coder Pack (MCP), a now-defunct tool that allowed users to view Minecraft's source code for mod development.
 I'm hoping this project will do the same and encourage mod-development of older MC versions, and generally act as an educational tool for people to learn about the history of Minecraft.

-**What tools are used for RCP?**
+**What tools are used for ACP?**

 I originally created this project directly including and using files from the Mod Coder Pack version 2.5, but due to MCP's license and the age of the tools I have been moving away from these in favor of more modern tools.
-RCP does use some tools developed by
+ACP does use some tools developed by
 OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
 The only tool directly included is McAssetExtractor, a forked tool originally developed by GitHub user rhmeuer.